 After-Hours Trading Basics

 When the regular stock markets close, the electronic ones open.
 If you have an account with a brokerage firm that has access to the after-hours electronic communications networks, you can keep trading.
 ECNs include Island, Market XT, Archipelago and Instinet.
-Most brokerage firms charge the same fees for after-hours trades as they do for other trades, according to Investing Online Resource Center, a website maintained by the North American Securities Administrators Association.
-As soon as your after-hours purchase goes through -- which is as soon as a seller is willing to part with their shares for your price -- you're allowed to sell whenever you want.
+Most brokerage firms charge the same fees for after-hours trades as they do for other trades.
+As soon as your after-hours purchase goes through – which is as soon as a seller is willing to part with their shares for your price – you're allowed to sell whenever you want.